Bachelor of Arts

 - Experienced faculty members who offer expertise through innovative courses and diverse teaching styles

-- Opportunities for original research with the ability to present findings through events such as Westminster's Undergraduate Research Conference, the regional and national Phi Alpha Theta history honor society conferences, and professional events like the Western History Association conference
+- Opportunities for original research with the ability to present findings through events such as the Westminster Student Showcase, the regional and national Phi Alpha Theta history honor society conferences, and professional events like the Western History Association conference

 - Unique learning opportunities locally, across the West, and abroad through Fielding History, the Westminster Expedition, and May Term Study Experiences